leschenko/example_elasticsearch_autocomplete/README.md

   bundle exec rails s
 ```

-Visit `http://localhost:3000` and try it
+Visit `http://localhost:3000` and try it!